-Our Chief Medical Officer and Chief Development Officer, Dr. Ehrlich's annual base salary is \$489,000, and he is eligible for an annual incentive payment equal to 45% of his base salary, subject to achievement of performance metrics.
+Our Chief Medical Officer and Chief Development Officer, Dr. Ehrlich's annual base salary is \$504,000, and he is eligible for an annual incentive payment equal to 45% of his base salary, subject to achievement of performance metrics.
 We entered into an amended employment agreement with Dr. Ehrlich in September 2018.
 The employment agreement has no specific term and constitutes at-will employment.

-Dr. Ehrlich's amended employment agreement also provides that if his employment is terminated by us without cause, or he terminates his employment for "good reason" (as such terms are defined in his employment agreement), he is entitled to (1) a lump sum payment equal to nine months base salary (or if the termination occurs during the period beginning three months prior to and ending 24 months after a "corporate transaction" (as defined in his amended employment agreement) and ending 24 months after a corporate transaction, 12 months' base salary), (2) a lump sum payment equal to his maximum target annual bonus, prorated for the portion of the fiscal year elapsed as of the termination date (or if the termination occurs during the period beginning three months prior to and ending 24 months after a corporate transaction, 100% of his maximum target annual bonus, without proration), (3) if he elects to continue receiving health care and dental coverage under COBRA, our payment of the portion of premiums for such continuation coverage that we pay for active and similarly situated employees for up to nine months (or if the termination occurs during the period beginning three months prior to and ending 24 months after a corporate transaction, for up to 12 months), or if such payments are not permitted by law, monthly taxable payments to him in lieu of our payment of such COBRA premiums, and (4) accelerated vesting of his outstanding equity awards equal to the portion of the equity awards that would have vested had he continued to be employed by us during the 12-month period after his termination (or if his termination occurs on or within 24 months of a corporate transaction, 100% of the unvested portions of the equity awards).
-In addition, if on the date 24 months immediately following the consummation of any corporate transaction Dr. Ehrlich's providing services to the acquiring company to the unvested portions of the equity awards will vest.
-The receipt of payments and benefits specified in this paragraph is conditi
+Dr. Ehrlich's amended employment agreement also provides that if his employment is terminated by us without cause, or he terminates his employment for "good reason" (as such terms are defined in his employment agreement), he is entitled to (1) a lump sum payment equal to nine months base salary (or if the termination occurs during the period beginning three months prior to and ending 24 months after a "corporate transaction" (as defined in his amended employment agreement) and ending 24 months after a corporate transaction, 12 months' base salary), (2) a lump sum payment equal to his maximum target annual bonus, prorated for the portion of the fiscal year elapsed as of the termination date (or if the termination occurs during the period beginning three months prior to and ending 24 months after a corporate transaction, 100% of his maximum target annual bonus, without proration), (3) if he elects to continue receiving health care and dental coverage under COBRA, our payment of the portion of premiums for such continuation coverage that we pay for active and similarly situated employees for up to nine months (or if the termination occurs during the period beginning three months prior to and ending 24 months after a corporate transaction, for up to 12 months), or if such payments are not permitted by law, monthly taxable payments to him in lieu of our payment of such COBRA premiums, and (4) accelerated vesting of his outstanding equity awards equal to the portion of the equity awards that would have vested had he continued to be employed by us during the 12-month period after his termination (or if his termination occurs on or within 24 months of a corporate transaction Dr. Ehrlich is providing services to the acquiring company (or its subsidiaries or parent) as either an employee or a consultant, then 100% of Dr. Ehrlich's outstanding equity awards will vest.
+The receipt of payments and benefits specified in this paragraph is conditioned upon Dr. Ehrlich's execution and non-revocation of a customary release of cl

-For information regarding Dr. Ehrlich's outstanding equity awards as of December 31, 2021, see the section captioned "2021 Outstanding Equity Awards at Fiscal Year End," including with respect to acceleration of vesting provisions that apply to certain of his equity awards in certain circumstances.
+For information regarding Dr. Ehrlich's outstanding equity awards as of December 31, 2022, see the section captioned "2022 Outstanding Equity Awards at Fiscal Year End," including with respect to acceleration of vesting provisions that apply to certain of his equity awards in certain circumstances.